YOUR PLACE IN THE CIRCLE

 - Optional activities include hiking, horseback riding, and mountain biking, all within the park.
 No need to get back in your car

 Your cozy, modern cabin is built, fittingly, around the communal fire pit.
-Your room has either a queen bed or two twin beds, a desk, porch, and a bathroom.
+Your room has either a queen bed or two twin beds, a desk, and porch.